Sanket2060/Bhojanbd/readme.txt

 app.use(express.urlencoded({limit:"16kb",extended:true}))
   3.Keeping files such as images,favicon at server itself: app.use(express.static("public"));

-app.use(express.cookieparser());
+The line app.use(express.static("public")); in your app.js file sets up a static file server.
+This means that any files placed in the public directory will be served to clients without any special routing logic. app.use(express.cookieparser());
+This middleware parses cookies attached to the client's request and makes them available in the req.cookies object in subsequent middleware and route handlers.
+ It essentially extracts cookie data from the request headers and provides a convenient way to access it within your application.

 Use asyncHandler to write a covering of async await try catch rather than writing for each and every time:
 ->By async await and try catch